FiniteStateInc/third-party-scan-ado/Marketplace.md

 ![Give token permissions](images/screenshots/token_permissions.png)

-This allows the action to post the comment in the PR when the `automaticComment` is checked (`true`).
-After this step, you will get a comment in the PR with a link that points to the binary uploaded in the Finite State Platform:
+This allows the extension to post a comment in the PR when the `automaticComment` is checked (`true`).
+After this step, you will get a comment in the PR with a link that points to the third-party scan uploaded to the Finite State Platform:

 ![Azure PR automatic comment](images/screenshots/pr_comment.png)

 ### Build Policy
 You will need to configure a build policy over your main branch in order to auto start a build process.
 This way, when you make a modification to a branch that has a PR associated with it, the pipeline will be executed automatically and generate a comment using the task configured.

 To set up a policy, you need to go to `Repositories > Branches`.
-Then click on the three point in your main branch and select Branch policies in the dropdown menu:
+Then click on the options in your main branch and select Branch policies in the dropdown menu:

 ![Azure Branch policies](images/screenshots/branch_policies.png)